inconvergent/auxin/README.md

-# AUXIN-Auxiliary Utilities for Generative Art
+# AUXIN-Utilities for Generative Art

 **NOTE: This code is likely to change with little or no warning.
 You should not use this for anything remotely important.
 Make sure to clone the repo if you